Oregon looks to ban the sale of flavored tobacco and vape products - NewsBreak

 Family business helps plus size women feel comfortable in their own clothes

-GRANTS PASS, Ore. — Being a creator and designer is a skill that can last generations.
+GRANTS PASS, Ore.
+(KTVL) — Being a creator and designer is a skill that can last generations.
 Anna Chauffe has created a niche market through her plus-size clothing.
-“We all deserve to feel beautiful in what we wear and when you don’t have that right representation it can feel depressing,” said Anna Chauffe, owner, of The Creator's Gallery and Boutique and Sonshine Apparel.
+“We all deserve to feel beautiful in what we wear and when you don’t have that right representation, it can feel depressing,” said Anna Chauffe, owner of The Creator's Gallery and Boutique and Sonshine Apparel.

 Winter storm surges to bring in more waves to watch